marigroc/pinterest-data-pipeline53/README.md

 To replicate the type of data commonly handled by Pinterest's engineers, this project includes a script, user_posting_emulation.py, which, when executed from the terminal, simulates a flow of random data points resembling those received by the Pinterest API during user data upload POST requests.

-Executing the script initializes a database connector class that establishes a connection to an AWS RDS database.
+The script initializes a database connector class that establishes an AWS RDS database connection.
 The database comprises three tables:

 - pinterest_data: Contains information about posts being uploaded to Pinterest.
 - geolocation_data: Holds data about the geolocation of each Pinterest post found in pinterest_data.
 - user_data: Stores information about the user who uploaded each post present in pinterest_data.
-The run_infinite_post_data_loop() method continuously cycles at random intervals between 0 and 2 seconds.
-During each iteration, it selects all columns of a random row from each of the three tables and compiles the data into dictionaries.
+The run_infinite_post_data_loop() method continuously cycles between 0 and 2 seconds at random intervals.
+During each iteration, it selects all columns of a random row from each table and compiles the data into dictionaries.
 These dictionaries are then printed to the console.

 ##  Utilized Tools
 ![The diagram of the architecture used in the project.](image-26.png)